jlocatis/jlocatis.github.io/_posts/2017-02-26-explaining-css-floats.md

 ### Clear it up

 Examine the code, not much too it right?
 You might notice one piece of code in the HTML where I create an empty container with a class of clear.
 If you reference the CSS file you will see that I give the class of clear one property, `clear: both`.
 To know why this needs to be there requires understanding of what floats actually do to your page's flow in order to accomplish their goal.
 When we set the properties `float: left` and `float: right` on their respective containers, we allowed them to <em>float</em> next to each other, but what happens to the rest of the page?
-Unfortunately closing the floated containers does not break the `float` CSS property.
+Unfortunately closing the floated containers does not end the `float` CSS property.
 When you a declare a `float` it breaks the page flow, forcing all proceeding content to conform the the `float` rule.
 If we were just using this on an image, we might not even notice that the page is still trying to build itself around the image after it has already been initally wrapped by text, but it is.
 In the case of creating page layouts this will become noticeable.
 Look what happens in the image below.
 I have removed the `clear` from the above CSS code to show you what happens to the bottom container:

 <img src="{{ "/assets/images/floats/bad_floats_example.png" | relative_url }}" alt="Example of not clearing your floats" width="100%">